ajitkadari/Orchestration-Cluster-Java-Client/README.md

 | `http://localhost:8080/v3/api-docs` | OpenAPI spec (JSON) |
 | `http://localhost:8080/v3/api-docs.yaml` | OpenAPI spec (YAML) |

-The Swagger UI lets you explore and test all endpoints directly from the browser without needing a separate HTTP client.
+The Swagger UI lets you explore and test the REST endpoints directly from the browser.
+SOAP operations are exposed separately through the generated WSDL at `http://localhost:8080/ws/decisionEvaluation.wsdl`.

 ---